-The Apollo Theater isn't just a New York City landmark, it's also on the National Register of Historic Places–meaning its iconic sign, the most celebrated in all of Harlem, is here to stay.
+The Apollo Theater isn't just a New York City landmark, it's also on the National Register of Historic Places—meaning its red neon sign, the most celebrated in all of Harlem, is here to stay.

-So many of Harlem's streets are named after inspirational Black leaders and artists, but the corner of 125th Street and Lenox Avenue is a nexus of the best.
+So many of Harlem's streets are named after inspirational Black leaders and artists, but the corner of 125th Street and Lenox Avenue are where two of the neighborhood's most famous meet.

 Park Avenue and E 125th Street

 Sylvia's, 328 Malcolm X Blvd between W 126th and W 127th Sts

 Sylvia's, one of the neighborhood's oldest and most iconic soul food restaurants, just wouldn't be Sylvia's without its vintage flashing bulb sign.

 Harlem Y, 180 W 135th Street between Malcolm X and Adam Clayton Powell Jr Blvd